KTH/devops-course/contributions/open/jcroona-slarse/README.md

     - Continuous deployment with Travis to AWS Lambda on specifically tagged commits (see the
       [end of this log](https://travis-ci.com/slarse/labelbot/jobs/193963421)
       for a deployment example).
-We just tag with e.g. `v0.0.6` and the demo bot automatically is deployed after passing tests.
+Any tag that matches a version number regex will be deployed to the AWS Lambda function that operates the demo bot.
     - [Release notes](https://github.com/slarse/labelbot/releases) generated
       from markup in commits (e.g. `[docs]` or `[feat]`).
 The quality of these notes is maybe questionable, as they essentially just reiterate commits,